aws/aws-iot-device-sdk-swift/documents/MQTT5_Userguide.md

 ## **Introduction**

-This user guide is designed to act as a reference and guide for how to use MQTT5 with the Python SDK.
+This user guide is designed to act as a reference and guide for how to use MQTT5 with the IoT Device SDK for Swift.
 This guide includes code snippets for how to make an MQTT5 client with proper configuration, how to connect to AWS IoT Core, how to perform operations and interact with AWS IoT Core through MQTT5, and some best practices for MQTT5.

 If you are completely new to MQTT, it is highly recommended to check out the following resources to learn more about MQTT: